Balance Correlations, Agentic Zeros, and Networks: The Structure of 192 Years of War and Peace

-Conversely, if $\frac{A}{A+C} - \frac{B}{B+D}$ is positive, then it will also be the case that the difference between the corresponding row percentages will be positive (i.e., $\frac{A}{A+B} - \frac{C}{C+D} >0$).
+Conversely, if $({a}/{(a+c)}) - ({b}/{(b+d)})$ is positive, then it will also be the case that the difference between the corresponding row percentages will be positive (i.e., $({a}/{(a+b)}) - ({c}/{(c+d)}) >0$).
 This represents the symmetric claim that if the Ego\,\text{--}\,Alter tie exists, then the probability of the designated 2-path Ego\,\text{--}\,X\,\text{--}\,Alter tie will be greater than if the Ego\,\text{--}\,Alter tie does not exist.
-While these differences will not generally equal each other, they will always be of the same sign.
-Moreover, the size of these differences will correspond to the effect size of the particular Heiderian balance principle.
+While these differences will not in general exactly equal each other, they will always be of the same sign.
+Moreover, the size of these differences will correspond to the strength of the particular Heiderian balance principle.

-Putting this altogether, we can describe the direction and size of the balance theory effect by taking the geometric mean of these two differences in probabilities, these two descriptors of balance in the network:
+Putting all this together, we can describe the size of the balance theory effect by taking the geometric mean of these two differences in probabilities:

 Finally, we draw on earlier work \cite{dekkeretal2019} to note that this geometric mean is equal to the Pearson correlation between the vector of their corresponding Ego\,\text{--}\,X\,\text{--}\,Alter 2-path ties for all $\{i,j,k\}$ triples and the corresponding vector of their associated Ego\,\text{--}\,Alter ties.
 That is,